tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

 **A big part of understanding modern art is realizing you have to bring your own meaning (BYOM).**

-Once they established their own style, painters like Kandinsky and Picasso - and there are many - did not set out to create works like
+Once they established their own style, painters like Kandinsky and Picasso - and there are many others - did not set out to create works like [Rembrandt](https://en.wikipedia.org/wiki/Rembrandt) or [Claude Monet](https://en.wikipedia.org/wiki/Claude_Monet).
-[Rembrandt](https://en.wikipedia.org/wiki/Rembrandt) or
-[Claude Monet](https://en.wikipedia.org/wiki/Claude_Monet).
 Those works are beautiful, but they are specific, full of what Mondrian called "particular forms."